Hunting gemsbok in South Africa

 Extreme caution should be applied when on the final approach.
 Any sudden movements will attract the attention of a weary gemsbok and result in a no-hunt situation.

-Best time of year to hunt gemsbok / oryx
+Best time of year for hunting gemsbok in South Africa

 Traditionally the bush in the best gemsbok hunting areas is rather dense during our summer months from November to April.
 From June to August the bush starts to recede rather quickly and during September and October the daily temperatures start rising while the bush recedes to a minimum.